Year 5 2020 - 2021

 |Rowan class is taught by Miss Carpenter.||Larch class is taught by Mr Bell.|

 Welcome back!
-We hope you have had an enjoyable summer holiday and are feeling refreshed and ready to start Year 5.
-We are excited to begin this term and can't wait to learn new and fascinating topics together.
+We hope you have had an enjoyable Christmas holiday.
+We are very excited about getting this term started and we can't wait to learn new and fascinating topics together.

-Please see the autumn term curriculum letter and topic web to see more information about what we will be learning (located at the bottom of this page, under 'Files to Download').
+Please see the spring term curriculum letter and topic web to see more information about what we will be learning (located at the bottom of this page, under 'Files to Download').

 Let's Get Learning!

-To learn more about Ancient Greece, please click on the website below.
+To learn more about biomes, please click on the website below.
 This link will direct you to various websites which we will be using in class to support our learning.

 Padlet password: Year5